linker3000/ZX-Spectrum-ROM-and-Joystick-Board/README.md

 Jx|0.1” (2.54mm) header pins with 2-pin jumpers.
 J2 enables/disables the onboard EPROM while also doing the opposite for the ZX Spectrum's internal ROM.
 Q1|2N3906 or any general purpose PNP transistor.
-R1|The schematic shows this as 1K but it should be 100R 8K2 resistors|The prototype used 10K resistors.
+R1|The schematic shows this as 1K but it should be 100R 8K2 resistors|The prototype used 10K discrete resistors and a 10K x 8 single in-line resistor module for the joystick port.
 Resistors|All resistors are 1/4W (0.25W).
 Tolerance is not important (1%, 2% or 5%)
 D1|Any small signal silicon diode (eg: 1N4148).
 SW2|BCD rotary switch. eg: APEM PT65-101 or equivalent.
 4 x 2-pin jumpers or regular DIP switches could be used.